 There are plenty of reasons you may sell your condo at a loss.
 A bearish property market, poor global economic situation, selling to relatives because you took leave of your senses, etc. But the most ignored factor is the condo management.
 Here’s why they can be a problem, and how to spot troublesome management early:

 A quick rundown on condo management

-The Management Corporation Strata Title (MCST) is the management committee of your condo.
+In Singapore, the Management Corporation Strata Title (MCST) is the management committee of your condo.
 They are identified by a serial number (e.g. MCST 1111).

 The impact of condo management

 The ugly truth is, most condo management committees struggle to manage more than basic maintenance.